Semolina Bread Recipe

 Semolina flour is a high protein flour like bread flour that’s made from durum wheat instead of common wheat.
 Like white flour, semolina is made only from the wheat endosperm after the bran and germ have been removed.
 So it’s not a whole wheat, but it can have a coarse ground and often has a yellow color.

-Semolina flour also is used to make couscous, Israeli couscous, and other pastas.
+Semolina flour also is used to make couscous, Israeli couscous like in this pumpkin couscous salad, and other pastas.
 We use it to dust the pizza peel when we are making pizza in our Ooni pizza oven.

 Making the semolina bread